-A Structured Work Placement(SWP) is an essential part of the VCAL program.
-Students spend one day a week in a work place where they will learn how the industry works, as well as a range of skills relevant to any work setting.
+A Structured Work Placement(SWP) is an optional component of the VCE VM program which can be counted towards credit to the VM Work Related Skills units.
+Students spend one day a week in a workplace where they will learn how the industry works, as well as a range of skills relevant to any work setting.
 In some VET programs, a SWP is compulsory and therefore a student must find a SWP within the same field as their VET program.

-VCAL structure at Westall Secondary
+VCE VM structure at Westall Secondary

-- Students attend school 3 days a week (Monday, Tuesday and Thursday). - Students enrol in a VET program 1 day a week (either Wednesday or Friday). - Students attend a Structured Work Placement 1 day a week (either Wednesday or Friday). - Students may undertake a School Based Apprenticeship.
+- Students attend school 3-4 days a week.
+Wed and Fri are most likely days to complete VET subjects.
+Students may also complete a SWL placement on one of these days. - Students enrol in a VET program 1 day a week (either Wednesday or Friday). - Students may attend a Structured Work Placement 1 day a week (either Wednesday or Friday). - Students may undertake a School Based Apprenticeship.
 As a result, their VET program and work placement is combined and managed by an employer and apprenticeship agency. - In some cases, students will not be able to begin their structured work placement until they have completed the OHS units of their VET program.
 In these circumstances, students will be required at school.

-Note: Further information regarding the VCAL program at Westall Secondary will be available prior to the Head Start Program.
+Note: Further information regarding the VCE Vocational Major (VCE VM) program at Westall Secondary will be available prior to the Head Start Program.